ldipaola/project-2/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   For keeping track of your expenses during these tough times.
-  Built individuals that were very concerned about their spending due to COVID-19 and wanted to make sure every dollar counts when it comes to expenses.
+  Built for individuals that were very concerned about their spending due to COVID-19 and wanted to make sure every dollar counts when it comes to expenses.

   ## Table of Contents